sharmarahul8222/90DaysOfDevOps/2026/day-51/day-51-pods.md

   <img width="1276" height="215" alt="image" src="https://github.com/user-attachments/assets/b0bf5b55-b4b2-41b3-bfdb-2085d6997b29" />

 Task 3: Imperative vs Declarative

-Feature 	Imperative Approach	Declarative Approach Concept	Telling the system how to do something.
-Telling the system what you want.
+Feature,Imperative Approach,Declarative Approach
-Main Tool	Kubectl commands (e.g., run, create).
+Concept,Telling the system how to do it.,Telling the system what you want.
-YAML/JSON manifests applied with kubectl apply.
+Main Tool,"kubectl CLI (run, create, expose).",YAML manifests + kubectl apply.
-State Management	Changes are applied immediately; no record of history.
-Manifests serve as a "source of truth" and can be version-controlled.
+State,Changes are immediate; no history.,"Manifests act as the ""Source of Truth."""
-Best For	Quick tasks, debugging, and experimentation.
-Production environments, complex workloads, and CI/CD pipelines.
+Best For,"Quick tasks, dev, and debugging.","Production, CI/CD, and scaling."
-Auditability	Poor; no audit trail of commands.
-High; changes are tracked in Git (GitOps)
+Auditability,Low; no record of manual steps.,High; version-controlled in Git.

 - Create a pod without a YAML file and extract the YAML that Kubernetes generated